Seattle Plumbing, Sewer, & Heating

 Pipe blockages

-This is the most common one.
-Something’s slowing things down inside the pipe.
-Water pushes against it, air gets stuck behind it, and then you hear that bubbling as it tries to move through.
+The most common cause.
+Something slows down the flow inside the pipe.
+Water pushes against it, air gets trapped behind it, and you hear bubbling as it tries to move through.

 Sewer line damage

-Cracks or weak spots mess with how water flows.
-Instead of moving cleanly through, it gets uneven.
-That uneven flow pulls air along with it.
+Cracks or weak spots disrupt water flow.
+Instead of moving cleanly through, the uneven flow pulls air along.

 Root intrusion

-Roots don’t just block the pipe.
-They disrupt everything.
-They catch debris, break up the flow, and create weird pressure changes inside.
+Roots don’t just block pipes—they catch debris, break up the flow, and create pressure changes inside.

 Sewer line belly or sag